novakgeoenergie/GHEToolManual/docs/sources/quick-start/interface.rst

 .. _interface:

-Get to know the GHEtool Pro interface
+Get to know the interface
 #####################################

 This article shows you the general structure of the GHEtool Pro interface.